BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <div class="dialogue">
 <h4>DIEGO</h4>
 <p>Karen, I can't focus on this right now!
 My blood pressure can't take any bad news!
-I need to make sure Con Ops got those printers over to Reg, then I need to get over and make sure the panel rooms are all set!</p>
+I need to make sure Con-Ops got those printers over to Reg, then I need to get over and make sure the panel rooms are all set!</p>
 </div>

 <div class="dialogue">